![]() ![]() |

 20.5 Chairman of the Board/Parliamentarian

-20.6.3 Each shall hold office for such period, have such authority, and perform such duties as are provided for in the By-Laws or may be determined by the Board of Directors and the Standing Rules of the association.
+20.7.3 Each shall hold office for such a period, have such authority, and perform such duties as are provided for in the By-Laws or may be determined by the Board of Directors and the Standing Rules of the association.

-20.7.1 The officers of the association except such officers as may be appointed in accordance with the provisions of section 20.7shall be chosen annually by the Board of Directors.
+20.8.1 The officers of the association except such officers as may be appointed in accordance with the provisions of section 20.8 shall be chosen annually by the Board of Directors.

-20.7.2 Each officer shall hold his/her office until he/she shall resign or shall be removed or otherwise disqualified to serve, or his/her successor shall be elected, qualified, and assumes the office.
+20.8.2 Each officer shall hold his/her office until he/she shall resign or shall be removed or otherwise disqualified to serve, or his/her successor shall be elected, qualified, and assume the office.

 21.2 Any officer may resign at any time by giving written notice to the Secretary, or President, or the Board of Directors of the association.